 The Redmond Senior Center (RSC) is part of the City of Redmond’s Parks and Recreation Department.
-It is dedicated to serving the recreational needs of adults age 50 or better.
-Adults age 50 or better from Redmond, and surrounding communities, are welcome to participate in its many varied and interesting programs.
+It is dedicated to serving the recreational needs of adults age 50 or better from Redmond, and surrounding communities.
+All adults age 50 or better are welcome to participate in our many varied and interesting programs.

 The information on this web site is published to provide information about the activities and programs and the RSC.
 All information is subject to change without notice.

 The RSC is supported by tax dollars and many programs are free; however, it is not fully funded and operating revenue is generated by renting the facility and charging modest fees for some programs.

 The RSC is located on the Redmond Municipal Campus adjacent to the Public Safety Building and across the big lawn from the City Hall.

 - Dressing room, stage and multipurpose room that seats 200